 - yellow: for visitors

-- orange: for maintenance members, technician, laboratory analyst
+- orange: for maintenance members, technicians, laboratory analyst

 For other industries and countries, you can see my search results.